|Restrictions:||Drexel applicants only|

 End date: July 29, 2016

-*Since this program ends in mid-July, students may choose to either return home afterwards or stay in Europe for independent travel.
+*Since this program ends in late-July, students may choose to either return home afterwards or stay in Europe for independent travel.
 This gives students nearly 3 months of summer vacation before the start of fall term.

 Class schedule: accelerated 4 week session classes meet Mondays –Thursdays leaving long weekends for individual travel and group excursions.
 All classes are taught primarily in the field, and the cost of museum admissions and/or transportation is included in the program fee.Students will convene each day in a general meeting room, before going out to learn hands-on throughout the city.